 Fraser Hamilton, Sr. is a geologist by training, having a Bachelor's degree from the University of Maine at Farmington and a Masters from Temple University.
 He also studied at Texas A&M University and the University of Dundee in Scotland.
 He is currently a self-employed environmental consultant.
-He is the immediate past president of the Euclid Youth Soccer Organization and still organizes the Organization's annual tournament.
+He is the past president of the Euclid Youth Soccer Organization and still organizes the Organization's annual tournament.
 Fraser was previously a board member of the Euclid Cooperative Preschool and President of the Environmental Division of the Cleveland Engineering Society.
 He has also served on the Parish Council at St. Mary's Church in Cleveland.

-Mr. Hamilton is the father of three children, one recent MPA graduate and two current students.
+Mr. Hamilton is the father of three children, two MPA graduates and one current student.
 He and his wife Susan live in Euclid.
 Having three gifted children and experiencing the challenge those children faced in educational academic environments, Fraser appreciates the service MPA provides and is committed to serving our mission.

 Teri Harrison, Board Chair